enovin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique: Takes a list of words as input and prints words that only appear exactly once, in a sorted order

+14-findthatword: Displays lines containing the pattern "root" from the file /etc/passwd